drupalcommerce/commerce/README.md

 ------------------

 For the 2.x branch of Drupal Commerce, Commerce Guys has moved some of the logic out of the Drupal world and into the greater PHP community.
-This effort has produced four unique eCommerce-related PHP libraries

 ###[Intl](https://github.com/commerceguys/intl)